shuchismita-anwar/shuchismita-anwar/README.md

 ## Hey there!
 I’m Shuchismita 🌸🐾
-**Developer | Researcher | Machine Learning & Quantum Computing Enthusiast**
+**Developer | Researcher | Multimodal Learning Learning & Large Language Model Enthusiast**

 Welcome to my GitHub profile!
-I’m a Computer Science and Engineering graduate from BRAC University, with a strong focus on **Machine Learning**, **Quantum Computing**, and **Computer Vision**.
+I’m a Computer Science and Engineering graduate from BRAC University, with a strong focus on **Machine Learning**, **Multimodal Learning**, and **Natural Language Processing**.
 I’m passionate about leveraging technology to drive impactful changes.

 <table>
   <tr>